2001 Plymouth Avenue North

 612-626-1526 | firstname.lastname@example.org

 Gallery curator Hawona Sullivan Janzen is responsible for bringing arts and cultural programming into UROC's gallery space.
-Over the past three years, Hawona has coordinated exhibits, panel discussions, and other events involving more than 100 artists and arts organizations on topics ranging from the Cambodian refugee experience to African-American storytelling and a children's photography exhibit of life in North Minneapolis following the 2011 tornado.
+Over the past three years, Hawona has coordinated exhibits and related events involving more than 100 artists and arts organizations on topics ranging from the Cambodian refugee experience to African-American storytelling and a children's photography exhibit of life in north Minneapolis following the 2011 tornado.
 She is a volunteer with the Minnesota African American Museum, Minnesota Council for the Gifted and Talented, and the African American Leadership Forum.
-Prior to joining UROC, Hawona served as the director of the University's Information Services department.

 Lauren Martin, director of research